ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ```html
 <i class="input input-email input-autofocus">
 ```
-Pretty gross, but it's how we've been designing custom components.
+Pretty gross, but that's how we've been designing custom components.

-We don't have to do it that way.
+We don't have to do it this way.
 We don't have to use classes.
 There's something better.

 ### Custom HTML tags

-We can design and construct our custom components with the same declarative style as standard elements using custom tags.
+We can design custom components with the same declarative style as standard elements using custom tags and attributes.
 Here's what that means:

-Before:
+_Before_
 ```html
 <i class="icon icon-phone"></i>
 ```
-After:
+_After_
 ```html
 <icon name="phone"></icon>
 ```
-The custom `icon` tag solution is compatible with all modern browsers and some older versions of IE. Browsers will download and parse it just like any "real" HTML because it is.
+Custom tags are compatible with all modern browsers and later versions of IE. Browsers will download and parse that code just like any "real" HTML because it is.
 Sure, it's not a standard element and browsers won't apply any default styles to these _unknown_ tags, but that is not a problem at all.
-You can create CSS rules using the `icon` tag selector just like you would for standard tags and attributes or classes:
+You can create CSS rules using custom tags, i.e. `icon`, just like you would for standard tags and attributes or classes:
 ```css
 icon {
   font-family: 'My Icons';